errichter/CV/README.md

 Curriculum vitae and relevant application documents provided by Eric Richter.

 ## 00 - CV
+Contains:
+ - Curiculum vitae
-Curiculum vitae and list of projects done in an academic or asssociative setting
+ - List of projects done in an academic or in an associative setting

 ## 01 - Transcripts
+Contains:
+ - Grades from ETHZ master's degree in Mechanical engineering
-Bachelor Certificate from EPFL, Grades from EPFL master's, bechelor's and from ETHZ master's
+ - Grades from discontinued EPFL master's degree in micro-engineering
+ - Bachelor's Degree from EPFL
+ - Grades from EPFL bachelor's degree in micro-engineering

 ## 02 - Recommendation Letters
+Contains:
-Recommendation letter from Sensirion (Internship) and from prof. Melika Payvand (Semester project in neuro-informatics)
+ - Recommendation letter from Sensirion (Internship)
+ - Recommendation letter from prof. Melika Payvand (Semester project in neuro-informatics)

 ## 03 - Certificats
 Multiple certificats obtained along my path: